Jose Miranda Player Props: Twins vs. Guardians

-The Minnesota Twins, including Jose Miranda (.211 on-base percentage in past 10 games, 64 points below season-long percentage), battle starting pitcher Logan Allen and the Cleveland Guardians at Progressive Field, Saturday at 6:10 PM ET.
+The Minnesota Twins, including Jose Miranda and his .472 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starting pitcher Cal Quantrill and the Cleveland Guardians at Progressive Field, Sunday at 1:40 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Guardians.
+In his most recent appearance, he had two hits (going 2-for-4) against the Guardians.

 Jose Miranda Game Info & Props vs. the Guardians